jmuehlig/perf-cpp/docs/counters.md

 counter_definitions.add("complex_event_name", std::move(event_config));
 ```

-Custom CSV files following the format `name,config[,config1,type]` can be loaded the same way as built-in event library files.
+Alternatively, write your own CSV file and pass it to the `CounterDefinition` constructor, just like the built-in event library files.
+Each line has the format `name,config[,config1,type]`, where `config` and `config1` are integer or hex values and `type` is either numeric or a name like `PERF_TYPE_RAW` (the default if omitted).
+Lines starting with `#` are treated as comments.

 ---